canjs/can-component/docs/leakscope.md

 @property {Boolean} can-component.prototype.leakScope leakScope
 @parent can-component.deprecated

-@deprecated Use [can-stache-bindings] to pass values instead.
+@deprecated {4.0} Use [can-stache-bindings#Passavaluefromacomponenttothescope Pass a value from a component to the scope] instead.

 @description Allow reading the outer scope values from a component’s view and a component’s viewModel values in the user content.